raphaeljcm/raphaeljcm/README.md

 ## 📜 About me:

-I'm a Web Developer with over 2 years of experience in the field, focusing on frontend nowadays but I also help with the backend when the opportunity comes up.
+I'm a Software Developer with over 2 years of experience in the field, focusing on frontend nowadays but I also help with the backend when the opportunity comes up.
 Currently pursuing a degree in Information Systems, passionate about solving problems, and fascinated to know what I can do to make people's lives easier through technology.

 ## 🚀 What I'm learning:
 ![Sass](https://img.shields.io/badge/Sass-CC6699?style=for-the-badge&logo=sass&logoColor=white)&nbsp;